gromson/back-test/README.md

 Mongo-Express can be accessed via [http://localhost:8082](http://localhost:8082)

+NOTE: docker-compose always starts private server with `--import` flag which will lead to import of messages to the database on every start therefore it's recommended to run `docker-compose down` after stopping containers to remove them or modify an entrypoint for private service to `["./wait-for-it.sh", "mongo:27017", "--", "private", "--addr=:8081"]`.

 # Documentation

 For private and public api the following documentations provided:
 - [https://app.swaggerhub.com/apis-docs/gromson/back-test-private/1.0.0](https://app.swaggerhub.com/apis-docs/gromson/back-test-private/1.0.0) - Private API
 - [https://app.swaggerhub.com/apis-docs/gromson/back-test-public/1.0.0](https://app.swaggerhub.com/apis-docs/gromson/back-test-public/1.0.0) - Public API

+# Test

+Tests provided as an example for `back-api/internal/authentication` package and for public server handler.